diverso-lab/fm_montecarlo/README.md

 3. A set of heat maps are also generated containing valuable information about each decisions made in each step.
 A heat map file in .csv is generated for each step in the `output_results/heatmaps` folder.
 The heat maps contains the normalized *Q*-value for each decision and a mapping to a warm-cold colors scale which can be used to colored a feature model.

-This result is only generated for the configuration-based analyses.
+This result is only generated for the configuration-based analyses using the Monte Carlo Tree Search method or one of its variants that generate a search-tree (i.e., the heatmaps are not generated for flat Monte Carlo).

 4. In the case of the reverse engineering of feature models problem the output is feature model automatically extracted (in the new UVL format); and a .log file with all the decisions taken during the process, as well as all alternative decisions considered with their normalized *Q*-values.

 <p align="center">
   <img src="img/heatmap.png">
 </p>

+### Experiment replication
+The results from the paper for each problem are available in the [Result](https://github.com/diverso-lab/fm_montecarlo/tree/main/results) folder.

+In order to replicate these results, the following command can be executed:

+- Localizing defective configurations for the AAFMs feature model:

+  `python main_localizing_defective_configs.py`

+1. The terminal output with the optimal solution and step-wise decisions are dumped in the .txt files.

+2. The stats

 ## References